Our Projects

 Enhancing Healthy & Safe School Environment

-Increasing school enrolment, retention, and completion rates — especially for females — through improvement of physical structures, WASH facilities, and girls' self-care promotion.
+Contributing to increased school enrolment, retention, and completion rates — especially for females — through improvement of physical school structures and WASH facilities; promoting girls' self-care (personal hygiene); providing educational assistance to children with special needs; and strengthening public awareness on the importance of education and children's health.